2025 Impact by the Numbers

 Dairy in the Classroom

-38 classes—a total of 629 students—connected to 13 local dairy farms participating in Dairy in the Classroom, a program that develops an appreciation for the importance of farms, farmers, and animals in their everyday life.
+38 classes—a total of 629 students—connected with 13 local dairy farms participating in Dairy in the Classroom, a program that develops an appreciation for the importance of farms, farmers, and animals in their everyday lives.